bassettsj/stencil-presentation/index.md

 * **Interoperability**: Ability to create components that work across all major frameworks.
 * **Familiarity**: features from frameworks but in a leaner, standards-compliant package
 * **Developer Productivity**: Features like hot reloading and CSS encapsulation make our team faster.

+???
+UI Engineering compared to other options

+- Low overhead and easy code splitting at runtime
+- Angular and Vue
+- Very similar to react or other modern frameworks
+- Great tooling and developer tools.

 ---
 ## Performance